elastic/cloud-on-k8s/operators/setup-development-environment.md

-# Development Environment Setup
+# Setting up Your Development Environment

-This guide covers the basics of setting up a development environment.
+This page explains you how to set up your development environment.

 ## Requirements